 Pruning is the act of cutting off or removing parts of a plant that are dead, diseased, damaged, or unproductive.
 But with certain plants, like basil, pruning is also a method of harvesting your leaves.

-Pruning is when you are cutting off part of the basil plant to help stimulate growth and prevent flowering.
-While you have the added benefit of getting a few leaves from this process, it’s generally not the purpose of it.
+When you are pruning, you are cutting off part of the basil plant to help stimulate growth and prevent flowering.

 Harvesting is when you are cutting off leaves to use at the time.
 If you want to make pesto and need a bunch of basil, you can go harvest that from the plant.
 While you’re not purposefully doing this to stimulate growth, you are getting that added benefit as well.